We are now accepting applications for our spring internships

 Ceres' Investor Program is looking for an enthusiastic, sustainability-focused intern to work with our team tracking the progress of global stock exchanges on various sustainability metrics.
 The intern will be in charge of putting together our monthly IISE Newsletter, doing research on specific exchanges to prepare investors for meetings with them, and writing draft op-eds on related topics to the IISE initiative.
 Experience in Excel, database creation, communications, writing, journalism, research, or environmental subjects would be most useful for this position.
 The position is 20 hours per week.
 This intern will be interacting with exchanges directly, interviewing exchange representatives for research memos, and working with the World Federation of Exchanges and our own investor members on sustainability matters.
 The ideal candidate will be highly interested in sustainability topics and have a major in one or more of the following areas: communications/sustainability/financial markets/research and/or experience in the area of sustainability, communications, or capital markets.

 The Policy Program at Ceres works with companies through Business for Innovative Climate and Energy Policy (BICEP) and investors in our Investor Network on Climate Risk to advance climate and energy policies on the state and federal levels.
-The Policy Program is looking for an intern to assist in its work companies on energy and climate policies.
-This position will support the Policy Team primarily through research and writing projects focused on key federal and state policies as well as help with the on-going Climate Declaration campaign.
+The Policy Program is looking for two interns to assist in its work with companies on energy and climate policies.
+These positions will support the Policy Team primarily through research and writing projects focused on key federal and state policies as well as help with the on-going Climate Declaration campaign.
 We are looking for candidates with solid research skills, an ability to work independently, and some familiarity with environmental and social sustainability policies.